PearsonEducation/Alarmageddon/README.md

 * Email
 * XML file

-Alarmageddon can monitor services via HHTP and/or SSH.
+Alarmageddon can monitor services via HTTP and/or SSH.

 ```python
 import alarmageddon